NiclasOlofsson/dbt-core-mcp/README.md

 ## What You Get (Features & Benefits)

+- **🔥 Zero dbt Dependencies**: Server has NO dbt-core, NO adapters - ultimate environment respect
 - **Natural Language Control**: Just talk - "run my changes and test downstream" actually works
-- **Environment Respect**: Uses your exact dbt version, adapter, and Python environment (uv, poetry, venv, conda)
+- **Bridge Execution**: Automatically detects YOUR environment and runs dbt with YOUR versions
+- **Works with ANY Adapter**: duckdb, snowflake, postgres, bigquery, databricks - if you have it, we work with it
 - **Smart Selection**: Automatic change detection - run only what changed, or changed + downstream
 - **Full Project Awareness**: Lineage analysis, impact assessment, compiled SQL - instant access to everything
 - **True Pair Programming**: Stay in conversation with Copilot while it executes dbt commands and reports results
 - **Schema Change Detection**: Automatically detects column changes and recommends downstream updates
-- **No Configuration Needed**: Works with your existing dbt setup - any adapter, any database
+- **No Configuration Needed**: Works with your existing dbt setup - any adapter, any database, any version
 - **Concurrency Safe**: Detects and waits for existing dbt processes to prevent conflicts

 This server provides tools to interact with dbt projects via the Model Context Protocol, enabling AI assistants to: